waldronmatt/groundwork/docs/repo/SETUP.md

 Follow the directions [here](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts#enabling-or-disabling-dependabot-alerts-for-new-repositories) to enable dependabot alerts.

 Create a `security` PR label.
-Renovate will apply this label on created PRs when Dependabot issues a security alert.
+Renovate will automatically create a PR and apply this label when Dependabot detects a security alert.

 ## Kodiak

 Follow the directions [here](https://kodiakhq.com/docs/quickstart) to set up Kodiak.

-Create a `wip` PR labels.
-When you set the `wip` label on a PR, Kodiak will not merge the PR.
+Create a `wip` PR label.
+When you set the `wip` label on a PR, Kodiak will not merge it.

 Create a `conflict` PR label.
-When you set the `conflict` label on a PR, Kodiak will update when the PR is out-of-date with the main branch.
+When you set the `conflict` label on a PR, Kodiak will update the PR when it is out-of-date with the main branch.
 Renovate will typically rebase a branch so this label isn't typically needed.

 ## Initial v1 Package Release